ronaldoussoren/pyobjc/docs/api/module-objc.rst

    .. note::

       The interface of this class gives the impression that a protocol instance is an Objective-C object.
-That was true in earlier versions of Mac OS X, but not in more recent versions.
+That was true in earlier versions of macOS, but not in more recent versions.

 .. class:: varlist